Wola massacre

-The Wola massacre (Rzeź Woli) was the systematic killing of between 40,000 and 50,000 Poles in the Wola neighbourhood of the Polish capital city, Warsaw, by the German Waffen-SS, Ordnungpolizei, Sicherheitdienst and the SS-Sonderregiment Dirlewanger, which took place from 5 to 12 August 1944.
+The Wola massacre (Rzeź Woli) was the systematic killing of between 40,000 and 50,000 Poles in the Wola neighbourhood of the Polish capital city, Warsaw, by the German Waffen-SS, Ordnungpolizei, the Azerbaijani Legion, Sicherheitdienst and the SS-Sonderregiment Dirlewanger, which took place from 5 to 12 August 1944.
 The massacre was ordered by Heinrich Himmler, who directed to kill "anything that moves" to stop the Warsaw Uprising soon after it began.
 (Note: According to evidence given by Erich von dem Bach at the Nürnberg trial, Himmler's order (issued on the strength of an order from Adolf Hitler), read as follows: 1.
 Captured insurrectionists shall be killed whether or not they fight in accordance with the Hague Convention.
 2. The non-fighting part of the population, women, children, shall also be killed.
 3. The whole city shall be razed to the ground, i.e. its buildings, streets, facilities, and everything within its borders. —Wroniszewski 1970, pp.128–129.)

 Tens of thousands of Polish civilians along with captured Home Army resistance fighters were murdered by the Germans in organised mass executions throughout Wola.
 Whole families, including babies, children and the elderly, were often shot on the spot, but some were killed after torture and sexual assault.
 Soldiers murdered patients in hospitals, killing them in their beds, as well as the doctors and nurses caring for them.
 Dogs were let loose to find survivors to be killed.
 The operation was led by Erich von dem Bach-Zelewski, though its most infamous perpetrators were the SS-Sonderregiment Dirlewanger whose forces committed the cruelest atrocities, drawing criticism from Bach-Zelewski himself.
 However, recent research has shown that the participation of Dirlewanger in the early days of the massacre was limited, and it was the German police forces under Heinz Reinefarth that carried out the majority of murders.

 The Germans anticipated that these atrocities would crush the insurrectionists' will to fight and put the uprising to a swift end.
 However, the ruthless pacification of Wola only stiffened Polish resistance, and it took another two months of heavy fighting for the Germans to force an agreement providing for the forces in Warsaw to give themselves up.